Particl-Community/academy/guides/guide_mp_customer_understanding_buyflow.rst

 .. rst-class:: bignums

 	#.
 Wait for your package to arrive.
 	#.
-Navigate to the :guilabel:`Purchases` page of the market menu on the left of your Particl Desktop client.
+Navigate to the :guilabel:`Purchases` page of the market menu on the left of your Particl Desktop client and click on the :guilabel:`Your Orders` tab.
 	#.
-Click on the :guilabel:`Your Orders` tab.
-	#.
 In the :guilabel:`Filter by status` section, you can check :guilabel:`Shipping` to only see orders that have been shipped by sellers but haven't arrived your way yet.
 	#.
 Click on the order's tile to expand its details and click on the :guilabel:`Mark as received` button to complete the transaction and receive your security deposit back.
-	#.
-Unlock your wallet when prompted to.
+		- Unlock your wallet when prompted to.